1

 Cheddar Bacon Grits

-In the South, grits are served plain with a little butter or loaded with extras, as is my recipe with bacon, cheddar and green chiles. —Amanda Reed, Nashville, Tennessee
+In the South, grits can be served plain with a little butter or loaded with extras—my recipe has bacon, cheddar and green chiles. —Amanda Reed, Nashville, Tennessee

 Cranberry-Apple Red Cabbage